When Court Authorization Is Required

 On clear and convincing evidence that the ward is an incapacitated person and is likely to be in need of inpatient mental health care and treatment within the period of the authority granted pursuant to this section, the court may authorize a guardian appointed pursuant to this title to give consent for the ward to receive inpatient mental health care and treatment.

 A.R.S. § 14-5312.01(B)The "clear and convincing evidence" standard is a high bar.
-A mental health expert, either a psychiatrist or licensed psychologist, must support the request with a professional opinion.
-The court must also consider the least restrictive treatment alternative and may limit the duration and scope of the guardian's authority.
+A mental health expert must support the request.
+This means a specialist in psychiatry or a licensed psychologist must provide a professional opinion.
+The court also considers the least restrictive treatment alternative.
+It may limit the duration and scope of the guardian's authority.

 Protections for the Ward

 Arizona builds extensive safeguards into this process.
 Within forty-eight hours of placement, the guardian must notify the ward's attorney.
-The attorney can then assess whether the placement is appropriate and request a court hearing within three days.
-The inpatient facility must reassess the ward's placement every thirty days.
+The attorney can then assess whether the placement is appropriate.
+They may request a court hearing within three days.
+If the report supports the continuation of inpatient care, the facility must still reassess the ward's placement every thirty days.

 The ward's guardian shall place the ward in a least restrictive treatment alternative within five days after the guardian is notified by the medical director of the inpatient facility that the ward no longer needs inpatient care.

 A.R.S. § 14-5312.01(I)The ward's attorney has access to all medical, psychiatric, and treatment records.
-If the ward requests release or a change in treatment, the facility must forward that request to the attorney within twenty-four hours.
-These protections recognize that involuntary psychiatric placement is one of the most significant restrictions on personal liberty that a guardian can authorize, and the law ensures ongoing oversight at every stage.
+If the ward requests release or a change in treatment, the facility must forward that request within twenty-four hours.
+These protections recognize that consent to inpatient mental health placement is one of the most significant restrictions on personal liberty a guardian can authorize.
+The law ensures ongoing oversight at every stage.